The Perpetual Fellowship Fund

 - Twenty awards of $1,000

 Stemler Study Abroad Scholarships – 20 scholarships to support study abroad opportunities for ALD members - At their annual meeting in June 2008, the National Council of Alpha Lambda Delta passed a resolution honoring retiring National President Dr. James G. Stemler by establishing ten new study abroad scholarships in his name.
 The number of scholarships has now been increased to fifteen.
-The James G. Stemler Study Abroad Scholarships will take the form of fifteen $1,000 awards to offset the expense of studies abroad for eligible members of Alpha Lambda Delta National Honor Society for First-Year Students.
+The James G. Stemler Study Abroad Scholarships will take the form of ten $1,000 awards and ten $2,000 awards to offset the expense of studies abroad for eligible members of Alpha Lambda Delta National Honor Society for First-Year Students.

 The first male president of the Society, Dr. Stemler served the National Council of ALD for more than 14 years; he held the office of Vice President for Chapter Relations and Expansion, and completed his sixth year as National President in 2009.
 In addition to his dedicated service on the Council, Dr. Stemler has been an active chapter advisor for the chapter at the University of Portland – and has been a very vocal proponent and promoter of studies abroad.